j2store/docs/content/docs/payment-methods/voguepay-payment-plugin.md

 This is your original Voguepay Merchant id, can be found on the top right hand side after you login in the Voguepay Site.To get site id and secure site code

-1. Login into your Voguepay Account, If you don't have an account then create an account.Go to the link:  <link-text url =¨https://Voguepay.com¨ target = ¨_blank¨ rel = ¨noopener¨> click here </link-text>
+1. Login into your Voguepay Account, If you don't have an account then create an account.Go to the link:  <link-text url =¨https://Voguepay.com"target = ¨_blank"rel = ¨noopener¨> click here </link-text>
 2. After Successfull login you will get  Merchant ID ( Parameter: Voguepay Merchant ID).Use Voguepay Test ModeVoguepay offers a test environment.
 Before going live, you can test your store using the Voguepay's test environment.By setting this Test mode ON ,  your merchand ID will be set as demo.